Best Dividend Stocks For Retirement

 When creating a retirement investment plan, look no further than dividend stocks.
-Dividend stocks can provide a great way to build up retirement income.
+Finding the best dividend stocks for retirement can provide a great way to build up your income.
 In fact, when markets are topsy-turvy, and the economic future is uncertain, one of the best things to own are dividend stocks.

 If you’re still in the accumulation phase, you might want to favor growth-oriented stocks.
 But retirees are more often in the preservation phase, and there is a strong urban myth that they should rely heavily on bond interest payments for their retirement income.
 We respectfully disagree.